python-trio/trio/docs/source/reference-core.rst

 If called with an ``nbytes`` that's greater than zero, then it will call ``sock.recv`` at least once, and ``recv`` is an async trio function, and thus an unconditional check point.
-But if we do ``await recv_exactly(sock, 0)``, then it will just return an empty buffer, without executing a check point.
-If this were a function in trio itself, then this kind of edge case wouldn't be acceptable, but you may decide you don't want to worry about this kind of thing in your own code.
+So in this case, ``recv_exactly`` acts as a check point.
+But if we do ``await recv_exactly(sock, 0)``, then it will immediately return an empty buffer without executing a check point.
+If this were a function in trio itself, then this wouldn't be acceptable, but you may decide you don't want to worry about this kind of minor edge case in your own code.

-If you do want to be careful, or if you have some CPU-bound code that doesn't have enough check points in it, then it's useful to know that ``await trio.sleep(0)`` is an idiomatic way to execute a check point without doing anything else, and that :func:`trio.testing.assert_yields` can be used to test that some code executes a check point.
+If you do want to be careful, or if you have some CPU-bound code that doesn't have enough check points in it, then it's useful to know that ``await trio.sleep(0)`` is an idiomatic way to execute a check point without doing anything else, and that :func:`trio.testing.assert_yields` can be used to test that an arbitrary block of code contains a check point.

 Thread safety